pixpilot/scaffoldfy/docs/JSON_VALIDATION.md

 # JSON Schema Validation

-Scaffoldfy includes a JSON schema validator to catch errors in your template files before runtime.
+Scaffoldfy includes a JSON schema validator to catch errors in your config files before runtime.

 ## Usage